lectura-de-una-resistencia-variable-con-arduino

 Whenever possible, avoid using floating-point operations.
 There are multiple techniques to perform similar operations with integer arithmetic, without losing much precision.

-The value of the calibration resistance
+The Value of the Calibration Resistor

-Download the code
+Download the Code

-All the code from this entry is available for download on Github. github-full
+All the code from this post is available for download on Github. github-full